surfnet-niels/REFEDs-specifications/personalized.md

 The specific naming and format of the attributes above is guided by the \[SAMLAttr\] and \[SAMLSubId\] profiles.
 Identity Providers may indicate support for this Entity Category to facilitate discovery and improve the user experience at Service Providers.
 Self-assertion is the typical approach used but this is not the only acceptable method.

-###### 6.1.3\.
+###### 6.1.4\.
 Deployment Guidance for Service Providers

-Service Providers SHOULD rely on the bundle of attributes defined in Section 5, but MAY ask for, or even require, other information as needed for additional purposes, via mechanisms that are outside the scope of this specification.
+Service Providers SHOULD rely on the bundle of attributes defined in Section 5 and 6.1.3, but MAY ask for, or even require, other information as needed for additional purposes, via mechanisms that are outside the scope of this specification.

-A common example would be a requirement for indicating authorization to access a service (see Section 6).
+A common example would be a requirement for indicating authorization to access a service (see Section 7).

 A Service Provider that conforms to this entity category would exhibit the following entity attribute in SAML metadata:
 ```